jaybro6000/simulated-phishing-analysis/README.md

 ## Incident Response Report

-For a comprehensive breakdown of the simulated incident, including the affected user's proactive actions, all identified Indicators of Compromise (IoCs), detailed analysis, simulated containment steps, and the critical lessons learned, please refer to the full incident report:
+For a comprehensive breakdown of the simulated incident, including the affected user's actions, all identified Indicators of Compromise (IoCs), detailed analysis, simulated containment steps, and the critical lessons learned, please refer to the full incident report:

-[**View Full Incident Report (PDF)**](phishing_incident_report.pdf) ## Simulated Containment & Mitigation Steps
+[**View Full Incident Report (PDF)**](assets/phishing_incident_report.pdf) ## Simulated Containment & Mitigation Steps

 Based on a real-world scenario, the following actions would be advised and/or taken by a SOC analyst to mitigate the impact and prevent recurrence: